dennisgl/whoseUVa/README.md

 an ultimate UVa solution collection.

-So the new commits of solutions is now allowed except for myself, such kind of pull request will mostly be closed with a little nice chat.
+So the new commits of solutions is now allowed except for myself, such kind of pull requests will mostly be closed with a little nice chat.

-But, the pull request of correcting the exist problems in this repo would be reviewed and likely be merged if it is proved correct.
+But, the pull requests of correcting the exist solutions in this repository would be reviewed and likely be merged if it is proved correct.
 The meaning of "prove" here is to prove the solution by a working theory, not by the online judges.

 License
 -------
-Every line of code in the repository is published under the MIT License.
+Every line of code in the repository, is published under the MIT License.

 For the problems, the copyrights are reserved repect to its author.